QuantEcon/python-lecture-sandpit.myst/lectures/prob_matrix.md

 where $\theta $ is a vector of parameters that is of much smaller dimension than $I$.

-**Remark:**
+**Remarks:**
-The concept of  **parameter** is intimately related to the notion of  **sufficient statistic**.
-A sufficient statistic   a device for summarizing a large data set with a smaller set of  statistics that are nonlinear functions of the data set.
-Sufficient statistics are designed to  summarize all  **information** about the parameters that is contained in the big data set.
-(R. A. Fisher provided a sharp definition of **information** -- see <https://en.wikipedia.org/wiki/Fisher_information>)
+ - The concept of  **parameter** is intimately related to the notion of  **sufficient statistic**.
+ -  Sufficient statistic are  nonlinear function of a data set.
+ -  Sufficient statistics are designed to  summarize all  **information** about the parameters that is contained in the big data set.
+ -  They are important tools that AI uses to reduce the size of a **big data** set
+ -  R. A. Fisher provided a sharp definition of **information** -- see <https://en.wikipedia.org/wiki/Fisher_information>